What is the Wildlife Rehabilitator Grants program?

 In the unlikely event that you do need to make a change after you have pressed submit:

-- if more than one day before the end date - email the Grants Online team.
+- If more than one day before the end date - email firstname.lastname@example.org.

-- If less than one day before the closing time - submit a new application form by going to Wildlife Rehabilitator Grants and click on the Start a new application button.
+- If less than one day before the closing time - submit a new application form by going to wildlife.vic.gov.au/grants/wildlife-rehabilitator-grants and click on the Start a new application button.
 Please make a note in the feedback section that it is a corrected version, so that we can disregard your previous/incorrect application.

 Will receipt of my application form be acknowledged?